godotengine/godot-docs/getting_started/step_by_step/scripting.rst

 a generous donation from Microsoft.

-It has an excellent tradeoff between performance and ease of use, although one must be aware of its garbage collector.
+It has an excellent tradeoff between performance and ease of use, although one must of its garbage collector.

 C# is usually the best choice for companies.
 The large amount of programmers familiar with it means less time can be spent learning